GaalexxC/ASAS/README.md

 #### OS Compatibility
 - Ubuntu Server 14.04 / 16.04 / 16.10 / 17.04 / 17.10
 - Debian 8, 9

+####Removed due to end of Life
+- Removed Ubuntu Server 12.04 future support
+- Removed PHP 5.4 and 5.5 support end of life security updates

 #### Added Custom Compile Nginx
 - Custom compile latest Nginx mainline with latest OpenSSL.
 Get the latest security enhancements and features as well as add your own custom modules when building Nginx.